kolaowalska/dwindle/README.md

 ## extensibility
 ### extending via plugins
-the `--plugin` flag lets you load any `.py` file before the internal registries are populated, so you can add algorithms, metrics, or transforms without touching the project source.

-a plugin file is a plain python module that uses the same registration decorators as the built-in implementations:
+the framework is algorithm-agnostic. the `--plugin` flag lets you load any `.py` file before the internal registries are populated, so you can add algorithms, metrics, or transforms without touching the project source. a plugin file is a plain python module that uses the same registration decorators as the built-in implementations. you can register new sparsifiers, coarsening transforms, or metrics:

 ~~~python
 # ~/research/my_sparsifier.py